Skip to main content

 Can you request an Aboriginal support worker?
 Yes.

-The NDIS is built on choice and control: you choose your providers, and you can express preferences about who delivers your supports — including their gender, language and cultural background.
-Asking for an Aboriginal support worker is a normal, reasonable request, and you don't need anyone's permission to make it.
+The NDIS is built on choice and control: the official guide confirms that you choose which providers you work with, and you can express preferences about the worker match — including gender, language and cultural background.
+Asking for an Aboriginal support worker is a valid request, although a provider still needs a suitable worker with current availability.

 The practical limit isn't the rules — it's availability.
 A provider can only match you with an Aboriginal worker if it actually employs Aboriginal workers.
 That's why the real step is choosing the right provider, not changing your plan.